 Our advice for surviving Moscow’s traffic mayhem?

-- Stay calm, but be confident, assertive and always on-guard alert – expect drivers to completely fail to acknowledge your existence
+- Stay calm, but be confident, assertive, and always on-guard alert – expect drivers to completely fail to acknowledge your existence.

 - Have an escape route mapped out – use secondary roads where possible and get out of Moscow ASAP

-Road conditions vary immensely, from pristine to atrocious.
+Russian road conditions vary immensely, from pristine to atrocious.

 “Unpredictable” is the best way to describe Russian motorists.
 If they’re speeding or erratic, give them a wide berth.
 The prevalence of dangerous driving is the main reason Russia is best left to the inexperienced rider.

-Why is Russia Still an up-and-coming Moto Travel Destination?
+Why is Mother Russia Still an up-and-coming MotoDreamer Adventure Travel Destination?